 3. Your living facility is hit with natural disaster (Fire, hurricane, etc.)

-4. Other common emergency situations
+4. Other common emergency situation

-If something from any of the above happen, you have a buffer cash from your emergency fund to use.
+If something from any of the above happens, you have a buffer cash from your emergency fund to use.
 Hindi mo na kailangan mangutang.
 A good 3-6 months’ worth of your monthly expenses or your monthly salary should cover this fund!

 How to Fix This:

-You can resolve this one common money mistakes of not having an emergency fund through automation.
-Select an amount you can spare in a month for your buffer account and the the day in the month you can automatically save it.
+You can resolve this one common money mistake of not having an emergency fund through automation.
+Select an amount you can spare in a month for your buffer account and the day in the month you can automatically save it.
 Make sure that you secure your savings first before any other expenses you will do.

 A great post I want you to ponder about is Paula Pant of Afford Anythings’ Anti-Budget Rule.
-She suggest an alternative for those who find it hard to save money every month.
-The Anti-Budget Rule works this way – every payday remove 20% of your salary as your savings (This can be adjusted based on how much you can commit to save).
+She suggests an alternative for those who find it hard to save money every month.
+The Anti-Budget Rule works this way – every payday removes 20% of your salary as your savings (This can be adjusted based on how much you can commit to save).
 Then you are free to do whatever you want for the rest.